qiskit-community/qiskit-machine-learning/docs/index.rst

 :class:`~qiskit_machine_learning.connectors.TorchConnector`,
 which allows users to integrate all of our quantum neural networks directly into the `PyTorch <https://pytorch.org>`__ open source machine learning library.
-Thanks to Qiskit's gradient algorithms, this includes automatic differentiation - the overall gradients computed by `PyTorch <https://pytorch.org>`__ during the backpropagation take into account quantum neural networks, too.
+Thanks to Qiskit Algorithm's gradient algorithms, this includes automatic differentiation - the overall gradients computed by `PyTorch <https://pytorch.org>`__ during the backpropagation take into account quantum neural networks, too.
 The flexible design also allows the building of connectors